Status and Distribution

 The earliest known records, both in February, in 1952 (Bexley, Kent) and 1999 (Chessington, Surrey), were originally thought to be adventive specimens.
 Although this may be the case, events in December 2015 suggest the moth could arrive as a migrant at any time of year when weather conditions and population levels are suitable.
-The earliest records were followed by singletons in Dorset (2006), five sightings in three vice counties (Dorset, Hants and Waterford) during 2009 and, prior to the event detailed below, a singleton in Wiltshire in July 2015.
+The earliest records were followed by singletons in Dorset (2006), four sightings in three vice counties (Dorset, Hants and Waterford) during 2009 and, prior to the event detailed below, a singleton in Wiltshire in July 2015.

 During late 2015 an exceptional immigration of this species took place between the 16th and 29th of December.
 At least 76 individuals were reported from seventeen southern English vice counties from Norfolk round to Cornwall and as far inland as Hertfordshire and Oxfordshire.
 A study of the weather patterns pertaining at that time suggested a probable origin of Morroco or northern Algeria.

 This species was recorded as new to Wales (in Ceredigion) in June 2019 (Ina Smith pers. comm.).